chdrsto/git-cheat-sheet/README.md

 git branch     # List all existing branches.
-The currently active branch will be marked with a star (*) git branch [branch-name]     # Create a new branch git switch [branch-name]     # Set another branch active and mark it with a star (*) git checkout     # Switch to another branch and check it out into your working directory
+The currently active branch will be marked with a star (*) git branch [branch-name]     # Create a new branch git switch [branch-name]     # Set another branch active and mark it with a star (*) git switch -c [branch-name]     # Will create and switch to the created branch git checkout     # Switch to another branch and check it out into your working directory git branch -d [branch-name]     # Will delete the branch

 git merge [branch]     # Will merge the active branch with the provided branch
 ```